Bengals start fast, find combination to close out Titans

 Titans: Host Chicago on Sunday.

-Bengals: Will try to regroup and get healthy during a much-needed bye week.
+Bengals: Will try to carry the momentum through a much-needed bye week.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL